The Aficionado Folk Music Club Mission Statement

 A very active listening venue presenting all kinds of music.
 Some folk music,

-including bigger-name acts with correspondingly higher ticket prices than smaller
+including bigger-name acts with correspondingly higher ticket prices than

-for complete details and schedule.
+their website for complete details and schedule.

-Malelani Café –Mount Airy neighborhood Philadelphia.
-A restaurant with a Mediterranean-influenced menu including vegetarian and vegan
+Philadelphia.
+A restaurant with a Mediterranean-influenced

-options and some music events.
+music events.
 Free on street parking.
-Decent sound system

-but no dedicated sound person.
-Web site
+Decent sound system but no dedicated sound person.
+Web site is very out of date but the Facebook

-noisy and can be a bit disruptive.
-No
+Coffee machine is noisy and can be a bit disruptive.
+No tickets; instead there is a tip jar for

 Wilmington

 Grand –.

-Wilmington,
+music acts.
 Street and paid garage parking available.

 Mermaid Inn – A small bar/restaurant located near the boundary between Mt.
 Airy and